Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.
+- The Marlins' 4.22 team ERA ranks 15th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.